Lectures on Foliation Dynamics: Barcelona 2010: Topological Dynamics

-While the germ $\gamma$ of the holonomy along a leafwise path $\tau_{w,z}$ is well-defined, up to conjugation, the size of the domain of a representative map $h_{\tau_{w,z}} \in \cGF$ need not be.
-It is a strong assumption on the dynamics of $\cGF$ or the topology of $M$ to assume that a uniform estimate on the sizes of the domains exists.
+While the germ $\gamma$ of the holonomy along a leafwise path $\tau_{w,z}$ is well defined, up to conjugation, the size of the domain of a representative map $h_{\tau_{w,z}} \in \cGF$ need not be.
+It is a strong restriction on the dynamics of $\cGF$ or the topology of $M$ that a uniform estimate on the sizes of the domains exists.
 This is a very delicate technical point that arises in many proofs about the dynamics of a foliation.
 Our choice of notation for the domains of the holonomy maps suppresses this technical issue, for the purpose of simplicity of exposition.

-In the study of the topological dynamics of group actions, the domains of definition for the transformations are always well-defined.
+In the study of the topological dynamics of group actions, the domains of definition for the transformations are always well defined.
 On the other hand, in the following formulations for pseudogroups, we are careful to specify that the behavior is with respect to domains of the holonomy transformations associated to leafwise paths.
 Thus, while we will say that the groupoid $\cGF$ has a particular dynamical property, more precisely this is with respect to the subcollection of transformations in $\cGF$ defined geometrically by the holonomy parallel transport.

-First, recall that a \emph{minimal set} for $\F$ is a closed, saturated subset $\cZ \subset M$ for which every leaf $L \subset \fM$ is dense.
+First, recall that a \emph{minimal set} for $\F$ is a closed, saturated subset $\cZ \subset M$ for which every leaf $L \subset \cZ$ is dense.
 In terms of pseudogroup $\cGF$, a subset $\cX \subset \cT$ is minimal if it is invariant under the action of $\cGF$ and every orbit is dense.

 A related notion is that of a \emph{transitive set} for $\F$, which is a closed saturated subset $\cZ \subset M$ such that there exists at least one dense leaf $L_0 \subset \cZ$.
 In other words, these are the subsets of a foliated manifold which are the closure of a single leaf.